Persons

 overhang structure.

-To increase the
+To increase

-not imprisonment.
-Careful planning and design of
+habitat, not imprisonment.
+Careful planning and

-enclosures will enable you to provide enrichments,
+design of enclosures will enable you to provide

 Copyright© 2008 & 2009